NotBad4U/mcltl-rs/README.md

 A model checker for LTL written in Rust

+:warning::warning:  You must replace meowmeowmeow with your personal API key. :warning::warning:

 ## Inspirations

 * Vardi, Moshe.
 (1996).
 An Automata-Theoretic Approach to Linear Temporal Logic.
 10.1007/3-540-60915-6_6.